corona-warn-app/cwa-app-android/docs/architecture-overview.md

 ### UI architecture

-UI architecture follows the MVC pattern which is continuously used throughout the app.
+UI architecture follows the MVC pattern which is continuously adhered to throughout the app.
 Views are separated into Activities, Fragments and Includes whereas an Activity can encorporate multiple Fragments, and Fragments can be built up on multiple Includes.
 Includes are controllerless helper-views to support reusability of UI components.

-Viewmodels and underlying repositories are used to supply views with data, e.g. provide the current tracing status to the settings view for tracing.
+Viewmodels and underlying repositories are utilized to supply views with data, e.g. provide the current tracing status to the settings view for tracing.
 Viewmodels are mostly split up on semantic criteria as a viewmodel per fragment with possibly static content is unreasonable.
 Therefore three main viewmodels are used, supplied with data from multiple repositories.
 Repositories are another abstraction layer below viewmodels to move actual data handling out of the UI layer.

 Databinding is the final component to connect the various view types and viewmodels and to enable live updates based upon model data.
 Whenever pure databinding is insufficient and value change with n-conditions is needed, formatters are used to support this for separation of pure display logic of UI components and more sophisticated features that are done within the view controllers.